mrarthurwhite/mrarthurwhite.github.io/_posts/2021-06-23-experimenting_with_usestate_hook.markdown

 ```
 Above is a very simple use of the `useState` hook.
-Notice I did not use `setCount`.
-The reason is that the moment I do all the variables immediately get updated to the latest value of `count` in the state apparently due to re-rendered values.
+Notice I did not use `setCount` except within an `if` block to avoid setting the count repeatedly.
+The reason is that the moment I do some of the variables immediately get updated (in the re render) to the latest value of `count` in the state apparently due to re-rendering.
 Therefore if I do call `setCount` in my code then the values of `initialCount` and `finalCount` are changed to include the latest value of `count` in the state object.

 I can change the `count` variable by declaring it as a variable `let` as opposed to `const` & that works fine but calling `setCount` ends up updating all variables `count` is assigned to .